 “These findings indicate that the emotional sequelae of puberty extend further than documented in previous research, and suggest that earlier development may place girls on a life path from which it may be difficult to deviate.”

 Long-term psychosocial health is probably affected by early menarche in a number of ways.
 Because hormonal, physical, and emotional changes are so pronounced, picking apart the individual role of each is challenging.

 A factor that might partially be able to explain why depression caused by early menarche persists into adulthood is that experiencing one bout of depression increases the risk of having more.
 So, simply experiencing depression once (for any reason and at any time) makes having it again more likely.

-Also, the onset of depression in childhood or adolescence is associated with increased symptom severity and more frequent recurrence.
+Also, the onset of depression in childhood or adolescence is

 The authors explain another potential influencing factor: “Because adolescence often serves as a foundation for future life events, girls who experience psychopathology during this time may be more likely to face compromised career and educational options, related life stressors, and feelings of futility regarding potential improvements or changes to their lives.”